exercism/website-copy/tracks/python/exercises/armstrong-numbers/mentoring.md

 ## Problem and challenges

-The problem requires the student to sum each digit of a number raised to the (length of number) power.
+The problem requires the student to sum each digit of an integer or _natural number_ raised to the number of digits' power.

 ## Reasonable solutions